Active Project

 Managing Michigan’s Elk Habitat and Grassland Ecosystems

-“This special place connects the Pigeon River Country's iconic elk viewing to the cherished Cornwall Flooding." - Bryant Eddy, Habitat Project Manager
+“This special place connects the Pigeon River Country's iconic elk viewing to the cherished waters of Cornwall Flooding."

-Located in Cheboygan County off Osmun Rd. in the “Big Wild” of the Pigeon River Country State Forest is Inspiration Point.
+Located in Cheboygan County off Osmun Rd in the “Big Wild” of the Pigeon River Country State Forest is Inspiration Point.
 This warm-season grassland with views of Cornwall Flooding and wild elk has been undergoing careful management by the Michigan Department of Natural Resources (DNR) and Huron Pines since the early 2000s.

-The site of a Civilian Conservation Corps camp in the 1930s, Inspiration Point is managed today as part of the Pigeon River Country State Forest.
-Known for being home to Michigan’s elk herd, this region has one of the most extensive grassland management programs of any DNR Forest Management Unit.
-Along with providing open habitat for elk, Inspiration Point attracts birders, hunters and tourists with its ¼-mile trail that leads to an overlook of Cornwall Flooding.
+The site of a Civilian Conservation Corps camp in the 1930s, Inspiration Point is managed today as part of the Lower Peninsula’s largest expanse of public land.
+Known as the home of Michigan’s elk herd, this region has one of the most extensive grassland management programs of any DNR Forest Management Unit.
+Along with providing open habitat for elk, Inspiration Point attracts birders, hunters and tourists who come here to hike a short trail leading to an overlook of Cornwall Flooding.

 This work is made possible through the DNR Wildlife Habitat Grant Program.
-If you are interested in this habitat restoration work, consider attending a Huron Pines native seed collection volunteer day.
+If you are interested in this habitat restoration work consider attending a Huron Pines native seed collection volunteer day.
 To learn how to volunteer, visit our volunteer page.

 Huron Pines staff survey the landscape of Inspiration Point, an open habitat frequented by wild elk at the heart of the Pigeon River Country State Forest.